Unternehmen Reisebüro

-After they were banned from crossing on August 23, 1961, they used students with West Berlin or foreign passports to contact students in East Berlin and ask them if they wanted to escape.

 Passports

 They searched out passports from foreign embassies and private citizens that could be used to help those wishing to escape.
 These students faced the extreme challenge of evading the Stasi and its spies.
 The punishments for trying to "flee the republic" were harsh, but these students were adamant in their resolve, and exceptional at deceiving the Stasi.

 It was of course not without danger for the runner, or for the potential escaper, for if the Stasi...got wind of it, then both would be arrested and tried, the one as the escape organizer, the other for 'fleeing the Republic'.
 And so every runner visiting an 'ex-student' had to have a harmless story ready, a reason why he was visiting, e.g. to ask whether the 'ex' wanted to give him a final term paper, or whether the 'ex' could, despite everything, come to the West of the city for a meeting with their professor.
 The fake story had to be absolutely credible, but also sufficiently harmless, so that the runner looked at worst like a well-meaning idiot and never as a 'criminal' (in the East's jargon).
 Only when you were certain that no unwanted other was listening in, or the runner could be sure that the 'ex' was 'safe', e.g. not a spy or someone who had meanwhile been 'turned' by the Stasi, only then could you go very cautiously to the next stage...

 They would fake the passport, and then create a history for those who would use it.
 The creation of a personal history was no easy task, it included hours of memorizing stories, learning phrases in their "native" languages, and general knowledge of their "homeland" in order to deceive any difficult questions border guards could ask.
 This method worked well until the Stasi became suspicious (or were tipped off by a spy) and border guards began inserting cards into passports for anyone who crossed over during the day.
 Without one of these cards it was impossible to cross to the West side.
 This practice effectively stemmed the escape attempts using passports, but passports were not the only way to escape.